SkylineCommunications/dataminer-docs/connector-help/connector_help/Haivision_Kulabyte.md

 ### Configuration: Additional files

-In order for this driver to be fully functional, the file "System.Web.Helpers.dll" must be available in the following folder: *C:\Windows\Microsoft.NET\Framework\v4.0.30319*.
+In order for this connector to be fully functional, the file "System.Web.Helpers.dll" must be available in the following folder: *C:\Windows\Microsoft.NET\Framework\v4.0.30319*.

 Note: This is not required for the 1.1.0.x version.